lazicah/webview_flutter_plus/README.md

     - [Please check `example/lib/main.dart`](#please-check-examplelibmaindart)

 # About
-webview_flutter_plus is a powerful extension of [webview_flutter](https://pub.dartlang.org/packages/webview_flutter).
+webview_flutter_plus is an extension of [webview_flutter](https://pub.dartlang.org/packages/webview_flutter).
 This package helps to load Local HTML, CSS and Javascript content from Assets or Strings via a local server.
 This inherits all features of webview_flutter with minor API changes in `WebViewController`.

 Do check [**flutter_tex**](https://pub.dartlang.org/packages/flutter_tex) an implementation of this package.